philip-sul/BookmarkManager/README.md

 # .Net Project

-.Net version of the Notebook Capstone
+.Net version of an API (back-end) that could be used for the Notebook Capstone (prototype) project.

 Group #8: